-The LMR64010 switching regulators is a currentmode boost converter operating at a fixed frequency of 1.6 MHz.
+The LMR62014 switching regulator is a current-mode boost converter operating at fixed frequency of 1.6 MHz.

-The use of SOT-23 package, made possible by the minimal power loss of the internal 1A switch, and use of small inductors and capacitors result in the industry's highest power density.
-The 40V internal switch makes these solutions perfect for boosting to voltages of 16V or greater.
+The use of SOT-23 package, made possible by the minimal power loss of the internal 1.4A switch, and use of small inductors and capacitors result in the industry's highest power density.
+The LMR62014 is capable of greater than 90% duty cycle, making it ideal for boosting to voltages up to 20V.